Import OpenTelemetry Data

 traces:

-processors: [k8sattributes, resource] # Ensure k8sattributes processor is processed first
+processors: [k8sattributes, resource] # Ensure k8sattributes processor runs first

 exporters: [otlphttp]